Slithercze/gfajava/CA/cst_to_html_converter/README.md

 * Include `<tbody>` element to wrap the data rows
 * `<table>` element should have the class attribute set to "table"

-### Deliverables
-The CsvToHtmlTable Java class with the implemented main() method and any necessary helper methods At least three example CSV files used for testing
-The HTML template file /assets/template.html with the proper structure for inserting the generated table Evaluation Criteria
-The program successfully reads and processes all CSV files in the specified input directory The program generates an HTML table with the correct structure and inserts it into the provided HTML template The program saves the modified HTML template to the specified output directory The program handles errors gracefully, such as when the input directory does not exist or the template file is missing the <body> and </body> tags
-The code is well-organized, easy to read, and follows best practices for Java programming